‘Young And Restless’ Spoilers: Scotty’s Return Brings Sheila Back To Genoa City?

 Young and Restless spoilers tease that Sheila Carter (Kimberlin Brown) could be seen again in the next few weeks.
 Lauren’s (Tracey E. Bregman) son, Scotty (Daniel Hall) will arrive in Genoa City soon, and Young and Restless fans speculate that his visit could lure Sheila out of hiding.

 Sheila and Lauren have a feud that dates back to the early 1990s.
-In 2007, Michelle Stafford played the roles, Phyllis and Sheila.
+In 2007, Michelle Stafford played the roles of Phyllis and Sheila.
 It appeared as if Sheila died, but the rumors are swirling that Sheila got away and had been hiding out waiting for the chance to continue her vendetta against Lauren.

 According to Celeb Dirty Laundry, Y&R hasn’t shown Scotty in over 10 years.
 Blair Redford previously portrayed Scotty, but Y&R casting news revealed that the series recast the role.
 Recently, Lauren has mentioned Sheila and Scotty which seems to hint that they will both appear on Young and Restless in the coming weeks.